jessepav/lacygoill-wiki-backup/terminal/colors.md

 Wiki of the gpick program.

-In the upper-left corner  of the color picker tab, there are  6 cells forming an hexagon, and a 7th in the center.
+In the upper-left  corner of the color  picker tab, there are 6  cells forming a hexagon, and a 7th in the center.
 They allow you to store and compare up to 6 colors.
 To store  a color in a  cell, right click in  the one in the  middle (7th), then